overnest/strongsalt-crypto-go/rest-service/README.md

 ## Keys

 ### Pushing a key generated on the client

+#### Symmetric Keys, Full Asymmetric Keys
 Generate a key in the client.
-If it is an encryption key, you will be sending the key, some plaintext, and the ciphertext.
+Send the key, some plaintext, and the ciphertext.

+#### Public key only for Asymmetric Keys
+Generate an asymmetric key in the client.
+Send a serialization of a StrongSaltKey which only includes the public key.

+#### MAC Keys
-If it is a MAC key, you will be sending the key, some ciphertext, and the MAC of the ciphertext.
+Send the key, some ciphertext, and the MAC of the ciphertext.

-Send to:
+Send one of the above to:
 `http://localhost:8084/push`

 The server will validate the data you sent.
 It will respond with status code 500 if there is a problem.